 The pain cream product we use only as needed, sporadically.
 It's great because it penetrates up to four inches and lasts for four hours or more.

-For more information and a closer look at what we're using, click on three pain products or on the herbal ingredient links immediately below:
+For more information and a closer look at what we're using, click on the herbal ingredient links immediately below:

 The natural property of Joint & Muscle Pain Cream is menthol.